- 1 Volkswagen Up

 Passing your driving test makes you feel on top of the world and buying a new car is the second most exhilarating experience for any young person.
 Nonetheless, the cards are slightly stacked up against you, due to expensive insurance premiums which are likely to pluck down on your bank balance.

 These high costs are not random, but rather relate to the fact that young drivers are more likely to overtake on blind bends, speed, drink drive, or fail to wear a seatbelt.
 This means that people aged 17 are considered high-risk drivers.
 So, the smart move is finding a car which can be easily insured on a tight budget.
-In this article, we’ll share the 20 cheapest cars you can insure.
+In this article, we’ll share the 20 cheapest cars you can insure especially for teens.

 The charm and personality of the Volkswagen Up extend to more than its size and looks.
 Comfortable and reliable on the road, young drivers will surely have fun in this nearly-silent vehicle.
 Designed for in-town drives to and from work, it’s not to say that the car won’t perform on the occasional motorway road trip – just don’t expect too much from this friendly price tag.